Sudoku91Sudoku91

 What Is Diagonal Sudoku?

-Diagonal Sudoku — also called Sudoku X — is a popular variant that adds two extra constraints to the classic 9×9 puzzle: both main diagonals must also contain the digits 1 through 9 exactly once.
-The top-left-to-bottom-right diagonal and the top-right-to-bottom-left diagonal each become an additional "region" alongside rows, columns, and 3×3 boxes.
+Diagonal Sudoku (also called Sudoku X) takes the classic 9×9 puzzle and adds two extra constraints: both main diagonals must contain digits 1 through 9 exactly once.
+This raises the total constraint groups from 27 (9 rows + 9 columns + 9 boxes) to 29.
+The top-left-to-bottom-right diagonal and the top-right-to-bottom-left diagonal each act as an additional region alongside your usual rows, columns, and boxes.

 Diagonal Sudoku Rules

-All standard Sudoku rules apply: fill the 9×9 grid so that every row, every column, and every 3×3 box contains the digits 1 through 9 exactly once.
+Standard Sudoku rules still apply: 9×9 grid, every row, column, and 3×3 box gets digits 1–9 once.

-The anti-diagonal (top-right to bottom-left: cells r1c9, r2c8, … r9c1) must also contain each digit 1–9 exactly once.
-The center cell (r5c5) lies on both diagonals and is therefore the most constrained cell on the board.
+Same goes for the anti-diagonal (top-right to bottom-left: r1c9, r2c8, … r9c1).
+Worth noting: the center cell at r5c5 sits on both diagonals, making it the single most constrained cell on the board.

 How to Solve Diagonal Sudoku

-Next, scan the diagonal cells.
-Each diagonal cell has peers in its row, column, box, and the entire diagonal — up to 32 unique peers instead of the usual 20.
-This means more eliminations per placement, so diagonal cells are often the fastest to solve.
+After that, focus on diagonal cells.
+Each one has peers in its row, column, box, and the full diagonal - up to 32 unique peers versus the usual 20.
+More peers means more eliminations with every placement.

 Diagonal Sudoku Strategies & Tips

-Exploit the center cell: r5c5 is the only cell on both diagonals.
-It belongs to 5 constraint groups (row, column, box, main diagonal, anti-diagonal).
-Resolving it early dramatically reduces candidates across the board.
+The center cell is your best friend.
+It belongs to five constraint groups (row, column, box, both diagonals).
+Crack it early and you'll slash candidates across the board.

 Diagonal Sudoku vs Regular Sudoku